xySaad/json/README.md

 A Go package for parsing and manipulating JSON data.
 This package provides functionality to decode JSON strings into Go data structures and allows for easy retrieval of values using a path-like syntax.

-### The package isn't fully yet.
+### The package doesn't support structs yet, only maps

-- it doesn't handle escaped characters other than `\"`
-- Get method doesn't work with all data types

 ## Features